Sk3W3d/yet-another-board-game/README.md

         Overheat: 1
         Set all entire blocks whose nearest pixel is within distance of 2 on fire.
         Deals 120 damage to all enemies in distance of 6 (nearest pixel) with the block.
-        If R2D2 is also in this range, it receives 60 damage.
     Ability 2 (special): robotic construction
-        POE consumption: 8
+        POE consumption: 2
-        Overheat: 1
+        Overheat: 3
-        R2D2 constructs wall cells on 3 empty pixels within a distance of 5.
+        R2D2 constructs wall cells on 1 empty pixel within a distance of 5.
     Ability 3 (passive): self repair
         R2D2 automatically recovers 10 HP at the beginning of its every turn.
         However the total HP of R2D2 cannot be no more than 550.